 The gas market parameters under review are intended to be applicable from 1 July 2025.
-AEMO may seek to implement changes as early, applying from 1 July 2024 if this review identifies benefits in doing that.
+AEMO may seek to implement parameter changes as early, applying from 1 July 2024 if earlier than this review identifies benefits in doing that. as allowed by NGR492(3).